 (4) This estimate does not include inflation or escalation.
 Market conditions remain volatile due to, but not limited to, labor shortages, material shortages, and supply chain disruptions since the start of the COVID-19 pandemic.
 More recently, market conditions are experiencing an added strain due to recent and ongoing global conflicts.
 The U.S. Bureau of Labor Statistics Consumer Index reported an average overall inflation of 3.7% over the last 12 months.
 The unknown decisions of federal government monetary policy, in connection with the events noted above, may increase or decrease the current inflation rates.
 In addition to inflation, Quiddity has seen a significant market escalation, on the order of 30-40%, over the past 36 months due to the significant deficit in supply versus demand in the local construction industry in connection with the events noted above.
 It is recommended the Client take these items in consideration when preparing the budget for the project.

-This Document is Released for the Purpose of: General Financial Planning Under the Authority of: Engineer: Michael P. Gurka, P.E.
-License No.: 120374 It is Preliminary in Nature and not to be Used for Feasibility of Land Purchases, Bond Applications, Loans or Grants.
+General Financial Planning Under the Authority of:

+It is Preliminary in Nature and not to be Used for Feasibility of Land Purchases, Bond Applications, Loans or Grants.